mkanchwala/spark-databricks-example/README.md

-# spark-xml-transformer-example
+# Spark Databricks - examples
-Repository to demonstrate the new Spark XML connector from Databricks
+Repository to demonstrate the new Spark connectors from Databricks